bwplotka/unity-grpc/README.md

      req
  );
 ```
+You need to manually implement that for each method in your proto service!

 For unary calls you can switch `this.invoker.AsyncServerStreamingCall` for just `this.BlockingUnaryCall` if you don't
 want to play with async code. (: